On Robustness of Individualized Decision Rules: Robust Criteria to Estimate Optimal IDRs

-Note that $M_0(d)$ involves a concave maximization with respect to $\alpha$.
-Thus it would be useful to investigate its dual representation by making use of convex duality theory in \cite{rockafellar1974conjugate}.
+Note that $M_{0,\gamma}(d)$ involves concave maximization with respect to $\alpha$.
+Thus it would be useful to investigate its dual representation by making use of convex duality theory in optimization (e.g., \cite{rockafellar1974conjugate}).
 To begin with, we first define the following set: